phamcongthuy/challenge/_create/brioxy.md

   of nonprofit social change, technology, media, philanthropy, entertainment, and finance, building inclusive sectors where young people of color thrive as the demographics of this country shift over the next two decades.
-category_metrics: >-
+category_metrics:
-  ['Employment in the creative industries', 'Minority- and women-owned firms', 'Arts establishments per capita']
+  - Employment in the creative industries
+  - Minority- and women-owned firms
+  - Arts establishments per capita
+category_other:
-category_other: '[''LA is the best place to LEARN'', ''LA is the healthiest place to LIVE'']'
+  - LA is the best place to LEARN
+  - LA is the healthiest place to LIVE
-unique_identifier: quiq7ysz
 category: create
 uri: /create/brioxy/
 order: 2
 project_image: /assets/images/create/brioxy.jpg
 is_finalist: true
-project_proposal_impact: []

 ---